-'''

-PillowPlugin.write(image, , mode='RGB', format=None, kwargs)

-'''

-Write an ndimage to the URI specified in path.
+''' PillowPlugin.write(image: numpy.ndarray, , mode=None, format=None, kwargs) Write an ndimage to the URI specified in path. '''

 If the URI points to a file on the current host and the file does not yet exist it will be created.
 If the file exists already, it will be appended if possible; otherwise, it will be replaced.